FinCEN Issues First-Ever List of AML/CFT Priorities

 Transnational Criminal Organizations (TCOs) are included in the Priorities list because they are involved with several criminal activities that threaten the US national security and financial systems.

-The common TCOs activities include human trafficking and smuggling, drug trafficking, wildlife trafficking, and weapons trafficking.
+In particular, common TCOs activities include human trafficking and smuggling, drug trafficking, wildlife trafficking, and weapons trafficking.

 FinCEN urges the covered financial institutions to be vigilant in identifying and reporting such criminal activities.
 In addition, the Priorities guidelines require involved institutions to re-evaluate the robustness of the AML/CFT policies regarding these illegal activities.